Islam Nusantara

 Indonesian Muslim men, some wearing kupiah, songkok, and sarong standing in salah.

-Islam Nusantara or Indonesian (Islamic) model is a term used to refer to the empirical form of Islam that was developed in the Nusantara (Indonesian archipelago).
-This term was introduced and promoted by the Indonesian Islamic organization Nahdlatul Ulama (NU) in 2015, as a rejection of Wahhabism.
+Islam Nusantara, also known as the Indonesian Islamic model or Traditionalist Islam, is a term used to refer to the empirical and syncretic form of Islam developed in the Nusantara (Indonesian archipelago).
+The Indonesian Islamic organization Nahdlatul Ulama (NU) introduced and promoted the term in 2015 as a rejection of Wahhabism.
+Generally, it blends Islam with the region's ancient native beliefs, which were primarily Hindu–Buddhist for centuries.

 According to NU, the roots of Islam in the archipelago can be traced back to at least the 16th century, as a result of interaction, contextualization, indigenization, interpretation and vernacularization of universal Islamic values, according to socio-cultural reality of Indonesia.
 Islam Nusantara is defined as an interpretation of Islam that takes into account local Indonesian customs in forming its fiqh.
 It tends to express greater pluralism and moderation, opposition to fundamentalism, and a degree of syncretism with local traditions.

+An estimated 20 to 40% of all Indonesian Muslims adhere to or culturally align with Islam Nusantara in varying degrees.
+Geographically, these traditionalist Muslims are most heavily concentrated on the island of Java, particularly within the rural strongholds of Central and East Java, where the traditional pesantren (Islamic boarding school) system remains deeply rooted.
 In June 2015, Indonesian President Joko Widodo openly expressed his support for Islam Nusantara, which in his view is the moderate form of Islam compatible to Indonesian cultural values.